NINA SIMONE PIANO COMPETITION

 Application & Performance Requirements

-Applications must be received by April 15, 11:59pm EST. The Nina Simone Piano Competition reserves the right to request additional information from applicants.
+Applications must be received by March 21, 11:59pm EST. All applicants will be notified by April 1, 2026.
+The Nina Simone Piano Competition reserves the right to request additional information from applicants.

 The following must be included in the online application form via getacceptd.com/artofthepiano.
 No physical application will be accepted by the NSPC office.